rustunit/rustunit.github.io/content/blog/2025/05-20-bevy-ios-deep-linking/index.md

 Until very recently Bevy iOS apps had a hard time reading deep linking information.
 Bevy uses [winit](https://github.com/rust-windowing/winit) by default for its platform integrations like window lifecycle management.
 On iOS winit used to implement and register its own `AppDelegate` to receive app life cycle hooks/calls.

-Users of Bevy therefore had only one inconvenient options to receive these hooks: Ditch winit and roll this themselves.
+Users of Bevy therefore had only one inconvenient option to receive these hooks: Ditch winit and roll this themselves.

 As of `winit 0.30.10` ([see release](https://github.com/rust-windowing/winit/releases/tag/v0.30.10)) we can now do much better.